Arsbizard/Fraud_detection_NIC/dataset_explanation.md

-# Dataset exploration and understanding of fraud detection domain.
+# Dataset exploration and understanding of fraud detection domain
 Dataset contains two tables: Transaction Table, which contains money transactions information and Identity Table, in which identity information is stored: network connection information and digital signature associated with transactions.

 Explanation here is conducted using [information](https://www.kaggle.com/c/ieee-fraud-detection/discussion/101203) from dataset provider and `dataset_explore.py` script which prints unique values from dataset columns.